imprvhub/mcp-status-observer/README.md

 - "What's the current status of LinkedIn?"
 - "Pull Requests are down?
 What's the status of GitHub?"
 - "Show me the status of all major platforms"
+- "Could you check if there are any issues with Google Cloud Platform services right now?"

 ## Troubleshooting